UVADS/orientation-technical/workshop-cloud/README.md

 ## Event-driven computing (mini-lecture)
 ![](ellie-wonder.png)[2]
 * AWS is for planned computation, not spontaneous exploration or memory manipulation

+## The Method
+Easy to say and understand ... hard to do.

 ## Your first prototype
 1. Create an event stream
 2. Catch those events via an API